Hadiskhabis/pml-playground/README.md

 This repository is playground and testbed for experimenting with [PML]  (Practical Markup Language), a new [lightweight markup language] created by [Christian Neumanns].

 The project is open to all PML pioneers who are willing to experiment with this wonderful newborn language and documentation system — the lucky few who will have the chance to shape PML's future, by exploring its potential and proposing new features while the language is still growing.

+# Building

+This repository is powered by [Rake].

+To build/update the project, open a terminal (CMD, Bash, etc.) anywhere within the repository directory tree and type:

+    rake

+To forcefully build/update, even if dependencies didn't change, type:

+    rake -B

 # License